WordPress/WPCredits-Tracker/Students/first-lesson-instructions.md

 - **Why this matters:** Unanswered messages block progress, create uncertainty, and can delay the entire project timeline.
 Your proactive communication is key to your success and the success of your team.

 ## 3.3 Your Mentor
 Your assigned mentor will be announced once the project officially begins.
-They will introduce themselves to you via a call and the via Slack.
+They will introduce themselves to you via a call and then via Slack.
 Your mentor will be your primary point of contact for all questions related to your tasks and guidance.

 ## 4.0 Code of Conduct